 The functions of the cervix include:

-The cervix is covered by two kinds of cells, which line the surfaces of many organs and body systems:
+The cervix is covered by two kinds of cells, which line the surfaces of many organs and body systems.
+These are:

 There are different types of early cell changes, which are also called epithelial abnormalities.

-If the results from a Pap smear show that your cervix has some abnormal changes, your doctor will recommend that you have one of the following based on the grade of the changes:
+If the results from a Pap smear show that your cervix has some abnormal changes, your doctor will recommend that you have either:

 Cervical cancer most commonly begins in the cells of the transformation zone.
 At diagnosis, the cancer is often just within the cervix, but it may spread to tissues around the cervix (e.g. the vagina) or to other parts of the body.

 The two main types of cervical cancer are named after the cells they start in:

 The main cause of cervical cancer is an infection called human papillomavirus (HPV).
 There are also other known risk factors.